Blisse1/java-fem/src/main/java/exceptions.md

 These are used where theres not anything that can be done in the event of the error

 ## Handling multiple exceptions
+You can handle multiple exceptions with a single catch block

+catch(FileNotFoundException | InputMismatchException e){
+e.printStackTrace();
+}

+Remember to close your streams especially when dealing with files